soonthana/Move.Orders/README.md

 Created project on WSL
 - On Windows 11 Pro can open and run project correctly.
 - On Windows 11 Pro with reopen in Container can open but can't build.
+- On Mac OS can open and run project correctly.

 ## Source code structures